WDMC (AM)

-WDMC (920 kHz) is a listener-supported AM radio station broadcasting a Catholic religious format.
-It is licensed to Melbourne, Florida, and serves the Space Coast.
-It is owned by Divine Mercy Communications.
-Most of the programming comes from the EWTN Radio Network.
-The station makes appeals to its listeners to support its ministry with donations.
+WDMC (920 AM) is a noncommercial radio station licensed to Melbourne, Florida, United States, serving much of the Space Coast.
+Owned by Divine Mercy Communications, it carries a Catholic radio format with programming sourced through EWTN Radio.
+WDMC's transmitter is sited on Eau Gallie Boulevard in Melbourne.

-By day, WDMC is powered at 8,000 watts.
-But to protect other stations on 920 AM, it reduces power to 4,000 watts at night.
-It uses a directional antenna at all times.
-The transmitter site is on Eau Gallie Boulevard in Melbourne.

 History

 On January 4, 1956, the station first signed on the air.
-For most of its years on the air, the station had the call sign WMEL, standing for its community of license, MELbourne.
+For most of its years on the air, the station had the call sign WMEL, standing for its community of license, Melbourne.
 It had a middle of the road format of popular music, news and sports.
 It was a network affiliate of CBS Radio News.